-If a student's grade-point-average falls below 1.5 for any semester or if the cumulative GPA falls below that shown on page 19, a student is considered to be doing probationary level work.
+If a student's grade-point-average falls below 1.5 for any semester or if the cumulative GPA falls below that shown in the Financial Aid and Costs section of this handbook, a student is considered to be doing probationary level work.
 After one semester of unsatisfactory work, a student is placed on academic probation with the expectation that grades will improve the following semester.
 A student on probation may be dismissed at any time for failure to attend classes regularly or for failure to make satisfactory academic progress.
-Students performing probationary level work will be informed of such status by letter at semester's end.
+Students performing probationary level work will be informed of such status by letter.
 Student transcripts will be marked to indicate "Academic Probation" or "Academic Suspension."
 A list will be forwarded to the Vice President for Instruction for dismissal/action.
 A student who is suspended will not be readmitted without written permission from the Vice President for Instruction.